-Today balsa wood is one of the most widely-used materials in the model making branch.
-Due to its light weight and high degree of mechanical strength, it is ideally suited for model aircrafts in particular.
+Today, balsa wood is one of the most widely-used materials in the model making branch.
+Due to its light weight and high degree of mechanical strength, it is ideally suited for model aircraft in particular.
 But there are a whole series of less well-known technical applications that also make use of these material properties.

 Benefits of laser processing: